Afaa M. Weaver

-Afaa Michael Weaver (born 1951 Baltimore, Maryland), formerly known as Michael S. Weaver, is an American poet, short-story writer, and editor.
+Afaa Michael Weaver (born 1951 in Baltimore, Maryland), formerly known as Michael S. Weaver, is an American poet, short-story writer, and editor.

 He is the author of numerous poetry collections, and his honors include a Fulbright Scholarship and fellowships from the National Endowment for the Arts, Pew Foundation, and Kingsley Tufts Poetry Award.
 He is the Director of the Writing Intensive at The Frost Place.

 Life

 Born in Maryland, he studied two years at the University of Maryland.
 He started 7th Son Press and the literary journal Blind Alleys.
 He graduated from Brown University on a fellowship, with an M.A, and Excelsior University with a B.A.
 He taught at National Taiwan University and Taipei National University of the Arts as a Fulbright Scholar, and was a faculty member at the Cave Canem Foundation's annual retreat.
 In addition, he was the first to be named an elder of the Cave Canem Foundation.
 He also studied Chinese language at the Taipei Language Institute in Taiwan.

 He teaches at Simmons College, and is director of the Zora Neale Hurston Literary Center.
 He is Chairman of the Simmons International Chinese Poetry Conference.
 Tess Onwueme, the Nigerian playwright, gave him the Ibo name "Afaa", meaning "oracle", while Dr. Perng Ching-hsi has given him the Chinese name "Wei Yafeng".

 His poems have appeared in literary journals and magazines including Callaloo.